School of Radiation Therapy

 - Research Methodology

-- Completion of an Associate or higher-level degree from a nationally or regionally accredited U.S. postsecondary institution.
-A degree must be from an institution accredited by one of the following accrediting mechanisms acceptable to the ARRT:
+A degree and postsecondary education must be from an institution accredited by one of the following accrediting mechanisms acceptable to the ARRT

 - Commission on Higher Education of the Middle States Association of Colleges and Schools